Conduit Fill Chart for Ethernet and Coaxial Cable

 • Exceeding the maximum bend for the cable diameter and type

 The more cable you pull into a conduit, friction will increase.
-It is easy to exceed the maximum pull tension of 25 ft/lbs for Ethernet cable, if you have too many cables or too long of a conduit.
+It is easy to exceed the maximum pull tension of 25 ft/lbs for Ethernet cable, especially if you have too many cables or too long of a conduit.
 What occurs is the twisted pairs elongate and this causes the pairs to decouple and get out of balance.
-In worst case scenario, not only do you get twisted pair damage but also damaged cable jackets.
+In the worst case scenario, not only do you get twisted pair damage but also damaged cable jackets.
 Another common mistake is letting the cable jacket rub against the sharp edge of the conduit at the insertion point.
 This can be headed off by supporting the run(s) as they are guided into the conduit.
 Commercial installers will use bull-wheels for this, where a “weekend warrior” may simply need an extra person lubricating the cable as it goes in and making sure it does not hang up or scrape.
 Always use plenty of cable lubricant, preferably the synthetic wax type like trueCABLE's Synthetic Wax Wire and Cable Pulling Lubricant.

 Commercial installations often use bonded and grounded RMC (rigid metallic conduit).
 There are a number of variations starting with thin walled and easy to install metal piping called EMT (electrical metallic tubing).
 EMT is not threaded, and is connected together with compression or set screw couplings.
 The next type often seen is IMC (intermediate metallic conduit) which is galvanized and heavier, as well as threaded.
 IMC is suitable for outdoor use if needed.
 The thickest of all is GRC (galvanized rigid conduit) which is also expensive, heavy and threaded.
 PVC nonmetallic conduit is seen, but industry standards organizations like BICSI do not recommend PVC for structured cabling systems inside commercial structures due to fire safety, structural, and grounding issues.
 PVC is most often used in direct burial applications with low voltage cable like Ethernet and coaxial in residential settings.
-PVC has the advantage of being rust resistant and relatively easy to work with.
+PVC has the advantage of being less expensive and relatively easy to work with.

-The type of conduit that is not recommended for any installation is flexible metallic conduit (or flexible metallic tubing).
+truecable caution symbolThe type of conduit that is not recommended for any installation is flexible metallic conduit (or flexible metallic tubing).
 Flexible conduit/tubing tends to shift and creep during pulling, resulting in cable jacket damage.

 Regardless of which rigid conduit type you use, there is guidance about fill ratio and it applies to not only Ethernet, but other low voltage cables like coaxial.
 The fill ratio is dependent on two factors: